 SUPERCAM is a suite of 5 instruments

-- first laser shot to clear the dust for other investigations
+- First laser shot to clear the dust for other investigations

-- colour images for the context
+- Colour imaging for context